isomerpages/iras-taxacademy/_seminars-and-conferences/1-upcoming.md

 [Registration Form](https://forms.gle/KLgKSfB7grRNjFwp6)

 Join us in this workshop to gain tips and knowledge in the following areas:
-A)Fundamentals of GST rules
+A)  Fundamentals of GST rules

-B)Main tax obligations of a company and a tax agent
+B)  Main tax obligations of a company and a tax agent

-C)Practical tips for preparation of GST returns
+C)  Practical tips for preparation of GST returns

-D)Common filing mistakes that could be avoided
+D)  Common filing mistakes that could be avoided

-E)Risks and recovery actions taken for non-compliance
+E)  Risks and recovery actions taken for non-compliance

 Opportunity not to be missed!
 IRAS’ Senior Tax Officers will be on hand to clarify any GST issues you may have encountered.

 Programme Outline:
-GST Compliance and You  Responsibilities of a GST-Registered Person  Key Concepts and Common GST Errors  Import & Export International Services  Reimbursement vs Disbursement  Fringe Benefits    Panel Discussion
+GST Compliance and You  Responsibilities of a GST-Registered Person  Key Concepts and Common GST Errors  Import & Export International Services  Reimbursement vs Disbursement  Fringe Benefits    Panel Discussion

 Who should attend:
 GST tax practitioners, including tax, finance, accounting and legal professionals